basarevych/task-daemon/README.md

 Installation
 ------------

-This daemon requires running Gearman server and the following PHP extensions:
+This daemon requires a running Gearman server and the following PHP extensions:

 * pcntl
 * posix
 * openssl
 * gearman

-Add to require section of composer.json:
+Add to require section of your composer.json:

 ```
     "basarevych/task-daemon": "0.2.*"